-Supreme Court Hands Federal Worker Partial Win In Age-Discrimination Case
+Supreme Court Hands Federal Worker Partial Win In Age Discrimination Case

 At issue is the case of Noris Babb, a clinical pharmacist who worked for the Veterans Affairs Medical Center in Bay Pines, Fla., for 16 years.
 In that time, she qualified to practice disease management, saw patients and prescribed medication without consulting a physician.
 And she had received consistently high marks for performance, according to her lawyers.

-Yet Babb says that beginning about 10 years ago, when she was in her late 40s, she and other women over the age of 45 found they were not getting newly classified advanced positions that paid more money.
+Yet Babb says that beginning about 10 years ago, when she was in her late 40s, she and other women older than 45 found they were not getting newly classified advanced positions that paid more money.
 Instead, the women said, those jobs went to people in their 30s, most of them men.

 Several of those women filed their own complaints against the VA, which Babb supported.
 As a result, she alleges in her own suit, the VA retaliated against her.